isabella232/net-two-factor-auth/part4-authenticator-app.md

 }
 ```

-## Let the user choose pin
+##Let the user choose a PIN
-We don't want to store a PIN code in NUSUSERDEFAULTS because its a bit insecure, so instead we are going to use apples keychain wrapper to store a both pin code and the  shareSecret, add a file called SimpleKeychain and copy the following in to .h file
+We don't want to store a PIN code in NUSUSERDEFAULTS because it’s a bit insecure.
+Instead, we are going to use Apple’s keychain wrapper to store both a PIN code and the  shareSecret, add a file called SimpleKeychain and copy the following into .h file

 ```objectivec
 #import <Foundation/Foundation.h>